CrokinoleMaster/phaserSnake/README.md

 phaserSnake
 ===========

-Trying phaserjs with this simple snake game
+phaserjs with this simple snake game

 Features
 --------